Masters Betting Odds 2022

 Answers to this question may vary depending on which players you ask, but three holes over one stretch are among the most often cited.

-A stretch from the 11th through 13th holes at Augusta was christened with this nickname by a sportswriter in the late 1950s.
+A stretch from the 11th through 13th holes at Augusta was christened with this nickname by sportswriter Herbert Warren Wind in the late 1950s.
 As legend has it, he was looking for a catchphrase that would speak to the overall difficulty of the event and the excitement that was often found at this stretch.
 The name has stuck to this day.

 There’s no automatic answer here, and it could even vary by tournament.
 The best golf bet is one that you feel most comfortable with and are able to get at the best possible odds.
 As always, there’s no such thing as a sure thing when it comes to sports betting.
 Anything can happen on the course when golfers tee off, so there’s risk with each wager.
 No matter the bet you choose, remember to gamble responsibly.